This assignment invites you to run and observe one Python program called

 Since this project does not use Poetry to manage project dependencies and virtual environments, it does not support the use of commands like

 poetry run task test.
-However, you can leverage the relevant instructions in the technical skills to enter into a Docker container and run the command
+However, you can leverage the relevant instructions in the technical skills to run the command

 Once you have finished all of the previous technical tasks, you can use a text editor to answer all of the questions in the